 - Creative Minds, a design thinking teaching program for undergraduate students and a video case study (2011-2012)

 - CrowdShare Sydney, an open innovation program focussed on urban planning and development (2012)

 - CitySwitch, a student exchange and visiting program focussing on reimmagining urban futures (2010-2013)

 U.lab’s vision is to “generate design-led innovation with human impact”.
 To achieve this, it provides a framework and space for students, academics, industry and government experts to engage in design-led human-centered innovation practices.
 Our approach draws on an understanding of human factors as the basis for innovation.
 It differs from traditional approaches as it infuses the end-user, wider stakeholders, and diverse collaborators into the process.
 In all stages of insight, ideation, concept, prototyping, solutions and commercialisation, human elements are given priority to shape better outcomes.
 The u.lab approach is purposely open and diffuse to maximise overlap between diverse thinking and working styles to encourage collaborative innovation.

 U.lab’s strategic purpose is to:

-- Develop, test and disseminate new tools and methods for design-led human-centred innovation that can be used in teaching, organisational innovation, product and service innovation and social change.
+- Develop, test and disseminate tools and methods for design-led, human-centred innovation and entrepreneurship that can be used in teaching, organisational innovation, product and service innovation and social change.

-- Develop and deliver transdisciplinary, cross-faculty learning programs based on u.lab practices to create graduates with an increased capacity for creative problem solving and an understanding of innovation processes.
+- Develop and deliver transdisciplinary, cross-faculty learning programs that help create graduates with an increased capacity for creative problem solving and an understanding of innovation and enterprise processes.